 Non-Habitual Resident (NHR) regime

-This is available to anyone who has the right to reside in Portugal (an EU/EEA/Swiss citizen) and has not been a tax resident of the country during the previous 5 years.
+This is available to anyone who has the right to reside in Portugal (an EU/EEA/Swiss citizen) and has not been a tax resident of Portugal during the previous 5 years.
 The NHR resident will gain from a 20% flat rate of taxation on vocational income, and if the individual is retired, an undertaking that any foreign pension received is taxed at 0%.
 NHR is registered for a period of 10 years.

 Our Clear Quest Capital arrangement can ensure that you have a tax compliant investment structure to take advantage of certain tax benefits and reduce the exposure to the 28% tax rate applying to investment interest and profits.
 Often, many expatriates believe that their investments will receive the same tax treatment in the country of origin.
 For example, UK ISAs being tax exempt in the UK, whereas in Portugal, these ISA accounts are taxable.
 Clear Quest offers the solution.